In a climate crisis, how do we treat businesses that profit from carbon pollution? | Science-Environment

 The coordinated efforts of oil companies over many decades to interfere with climate science are well documented.
 Greenwashing, a milder version of the same delaying tactics, is widespread.

-Political lobbying isn’t always publicly visible, either.
-As investigative journalist Nicky Hagar’s 2014 book Dirty Politics described, certain business groups paid third party agitators to attack public health professionals working on food, alcohol and tobacco harm.
+Political lobbying isn't always publicly visible, either.
+As an investigative journalist, Nicky Hagar's 2014 book Dirty Politics described, certain business groups paid third-party agitators to attack public health professionals working on food, alcohol, and tobacco harm.

 Even companies leading on emissions reduction have been accused of exaggerating their actions rather than having to "pivot without precedent" on climate change.